-Takamakassar boasts the longest reef of the Komodo National Park and a true gem when it comes to relaxing and diving.
+Takamakassar boasts the longest reef in the Komodo National Park and is a true gem when it comes to relaxing and diving.

 The shallow, crystal clear water is perfect for a dive and similar to swimming in a pool – except you have such an insane and majestic view!

 The crescent-shaped island with a pristine beach makes it an incredibly unique spot to visit.